Monte Carlo Renormalization Group for Systems with Quenched Disorder

+When the critical fixed-point distribution has finite disorder the following procedure can be used to compute the critical exponents.
 We indicate by $\vec v^*$ the parameter set corresponding to the critical distribution.
-By Eq. \ref{eq:scaling}, in order to compute the critical exponents we should compute the leading eigenvalue(s) of the Jacobian $\frac{\partial \vec v'}{\partial \vec v}$ at $\vec v^*$.
+In order to compute the critical exponents we should compute the leading eigenvalue(s) of the Jacobian of the transformation of the scaling variables, $\frac{\partial \vec v'}{\partial \vec v}$, at $\vec v^*$.
 Assuming that the correlations between the couplings are short ranged we may use a finite set of short-ranged basis functions $U_\beta(\vec K)$ to represent $P_{\vec v}(\vec K)$ \cite{parisi}:

 Here $C$ is a normalizing constant and the index $\beta$ specifies the coupling correlation type, such as one-body, two-body, etc., associated to products of different $K_\alpha$ or combinations thereof.
 The sum over $\beta$ includes terms of increasing range up to some cutoff distance on the lattice.
 The vector parameter $\vec v$ corresponds to the set of amplitudes $\{v_\beta\}$.
 The coupling functions $U_\beta(\vec K)$ are sums of local coupling products that play a role similar to that of the spin functions $S_\alpha^{i,s}(\bm\sigma)$ in Eq. \ref{eq:hamiltonian}.
 For example, for Hamiltonians with nearest neighbor ($K_{\nn}$) and next nearest neighbor ($K_{\nnn}$) couplings, the first four $U_\beta(\vec K)$ could be $U_1 = \sum_{i, s} K_{\nn}^{i,s}$, $U_2 = \sum_{i,s} K_{\nnn}^{i,s}$, $U_3 = \sum_{i,s} (K_\nn^{i,s})^2$, and $U_4 = \sum_{i,s} K_{\nn}^{i,s}K_{\nnn}^{i,s}$.
 Taking the derivative $\frac{\partial \vec v'}{\partial \vec v}$ in the close proximity of $\vec v^*$, we obtain: